doctorwidget/volta/doc/heroku.rst

    # Created {PROJECT}/target/uberjar/volta.standalone.jar

 And now sure enough, there is a ``volta.standalone.jar`` inside the ``target/`` directory.
-We can even try running it via a command which is (almost) the same as the one in our ``Procfile``.
+We can even try running it via a command which is exactly the same as the one in our ``Procfile``.

 .. code-block:: bash

    $  java -cp target/uberjar/volta.standalone.jar clojure.main -m volta.web

-(Note that this is not the *exact* same path required in the ``Procfile``, because of the extra ``/uberjar/`` in the path.
-I can only assume that Heroku does something automagical about this... be alert for possible issues here!).
+Note that the official Heroku docs do *not* use this path; they use the shorter path ``target/xxx.standalone.jar`` rather than ``target/uberjar/xxx.standalone.jar``.

+However, the Heroku logs from the compilation process clearly show that ``leiningen`` *does* put the compiled uberjar in a subdirectory, as we have done.
+And in fact, you must use this longer path for the application to successfully launch on Heroku.
+If you use the shorter path suggested in the online docs, the app will not launch, and your logs will show a somewhat-cryptic message about not being able to find the class ``clojure.main``, rather than telling you something more helpful like *dude, there is no jar there*.

 Locally, the above command works just fine, giving us a server that is up and running *locally*, using the exact same jar-based AOT-compiled deployment